-Materials Instructio ons \checkmark Data Tracking Log Write date and location and names of data collection team members and time/number of hours at data collection sites Use tracking log to track completed surveys, English and Spanish ~ Paper Surveys (If applicable) Talk through the script language and walk participant through the consent process If they agree to participate, complete the Date, Location, SITE ID, Data Collector Initials Fill out site information on survey Administer the survey Store completed survey in manilla envelope and place in a closely monitored survey collection box \checkmark Tablet Administration (If applicable) Prep the tablet by charging it overnight and having the survey link open or bookmarked on the internet browser Go through consent process and remember to tell participant about online raffle at the end Enter the SITE ID information Select "I am administering this survey to someone else" Leave tablet with individual to complete the survey, but stay close by to answer any questions Make sure to remind participant about the online raffle.
-If they want to participate, help them get to the registration page. \checkmark Take-Home Information Provide every participant with take-home information ✓ Materials/ Supplies Incentives (granola bars, water, etc) NMCS Poster with QR code/TinyURL Clipboards for paper surveys Pens for paper surveys Manilla folders for completed surveys Box for completed surveys Hot spot for wifi access to online survey (if using tablets) Use wipes to clean clipboards between each use Place completed forms in labeled manilla envelope If needed, letter of support for site (e.g., MVD) \checkmark PIRE Contact Information Marissa Elias melias@pire.org 505-765-0184 Dave Currey dcurrey@pire.org 919-265-2622
+Materials ials Instructions ✓ Data Tracking Log Write date and location and names of c time/number of hours at data collection Use tracking log to track completed sur n sites ✓ Paper Surveys (If applicable) Talk through the script language and walk participant through the consent process If they agree to participate, complete the Date, Location, Data Collector Initials Fill out site information on survey Administer the survey Store completed survey in manilla envelope and place in a closely monitored survey collection box √ Tablet Administration (If applicable) Prep the tablet by charging it overnight and having the survey link open or bookmarked on the internet browser Go through consent process and remember to tell participant about online raffle at the end Select "I am administering this survey to someone else" Leave tablet with individual to complete the survey, but stay close by to answer any questions Make sure to remind participant about the online raffle.
+If they want to participate, help them get to the registration page. √ Take-Home Information Provide every participant with take-home information √ Materials/ Supplies Incentives (granola bars, water, etc) NMCS Poster with QR code/TinyURL Clipboards for paper surveys Pens for paper surveys Manilla folders for completed surveys Box for completed surveys Hot spot for wifi access to online survey (if using tablets) Use wipes to clean clipboards between each use Place completed forms in labeled manilla envelope If needed, letter of support for site (e.g., MVD) √ PIRE Contact Information Marissa Elias melias@pire.org 505-765-0184 Dave Currey dcurrey@pire.org 919-265-2622